-When approval is required, an access request to join a space will be posted in the space for space owner to take action.
+If space owner approval is required, when an existing space member tries to add a new person to the space, an access request to join a space will be posted in the space for space owner to take action.
 New member will receive an email notification to join the space only after the space owner’s approval.

 Collaborate in a space

 When you get invited to a space, you will be notified in SignSpace Home view as well as by email.

 When you join the space, you may reply to existing messages, post new messages, create signing requests and tasks.

 To reply to an existing message, click Reply.

 Write your reply in the inline reply bar and click the Send icon.